 JUDGE FRANK M. JOHNSON JR. "The longer it is before you start," the judge commented, "the faster you have to go to catch up."
-When Turner said that the Crenshaw schools had "made every effort to comply with the decree," Johnson said he had "no information to the contrary," Fred D. Gray, attorney for a group of Negro parents, then told the court he had just received a list of complaints about discrimination in fermerly-white Crenshaw County schools--"especially seating in the classrooms and on the "This hearing wasn't set for that purpose," Johnson said as he ruled Gray's remark out of order.
+When Turner said that the Crenshaw schools had "made every effort to comply with the decree," Johnson said he had "no information to the contrary," Fred D. Gray, attorney for a group of Negro parents, then told the court he had just received a list of complaints about discrimination in fermerly-white Crenshaw County schools -- "especially seating in the classrooms and on the "This hearing wasn't set for that purpose."
+Johnson said as he ruled Grav's remark out of order.
 He told Gray to discuss the complaints with Turner.
-Only a few problems were raised at earlier hearings on school desegregation in Montgomery and Bullock coun- Judge Johnson praised both school boards.
-"You have evidenced a desire and intent to operate your school systems as professional educators, not as politicians," he said.
-"This has undoubtedly inured to the benefit of all students, regardless of race, who seek quality education."
-Camden and Oakhill--are on the board. in these elections."
-Can't Run Tuscaloosa Head Start CAC Is 'Disappointed' BY ROBIN REISIG TUSCA LOOSA -- Tuscaloosa has won a summer Head Start grant, but the civil rights group that helped to get the grant will not be allowed to run the pro- In approving a \$109,921 grant, the federal Office of Economic Opportunity (OEO) said the Tuscaloosa Citizens for Action Committee (TCAC) could not be the delegate agency responsible for Head Start.
+Only a few problems were raised at earlier bearings on school desegragetion in Montgomery and Bullock coun- Judge Johnson praised both school boards, "You have evidenced a desire and intent to operate your school systems as professional educators, not as politicians," be said, "This has undoubtedly issured to the benefit of all students, regardless of race, who seek quality edscation," Can't Run Tuscaloosa Head Start CAC Is 'Disappointed' BY ROBIN REISIG TUSCA LOOSA -- Tusculuosa has won a summer Head Start grant, but the civil rights group that helped to get the grant will not be allowed to run the pro- In approving a \$109,921 grant, the federal Office of Economic Opportunity (OEO) said the Tuscaloosa Citizens for Action Committee (TCAC) could not be the delegate agency responsible for Head Start.
 Instead, said OEO, TCAC is to be an "advisory agency."
 At first, OEO gave no reason for this decision.
 But at the request of the Tuscaloosa Opportunity Program (TOP) board of directors, the federal agency has promised to send a letter of expla- "I think they--the Atlanta OEO office --don't want civil rights groups involved in poverty programs, and I know Tuscaloosa doesn't," said the Rev. T.Y.
 Rogers, president of TCAC.
-Rogers said he is sure "some pressure from Tuscaloosa" led to OEO's decision.
-"I think the power structure in town does not care for TCAC to be involved in the poverty program," Rogers said "Without us, there would have been no Head Start, no poverty program."
+Rogers said he is sure "some pressure from Tuscaloosa" led to OEO's decision, "I think the power structure in town does not care for TCAC to be involved in the poverty program," Rogers said "Without us, there would have been no Head Start, no poverty program,"